clay/clay-kiln/docs/api.md

-`getAvailableComponents()` | function to determine which components are allowed in a list `local` | methods to get/set localstorage `validationHelpers` | methods to help with pre-publish validation `logger()` | function to create a new logger for a file (pass in the `__filename` when calling this) `version` | current Kiln version
+`getAvailableComponents()` | function to determine which components are allowed in a list `local` | methods to get/set localstorage `validationHelpers` | methods to help with pre-publish validation `fieldHelpers` | methods to help with custom inputs `logger()` | function to create a new logger for a file (pass in the `__filename` when calling this) `version` | current Kiln version
 `components` | Vue.js components, exported by Kiln